SiaFoundation/siad/modules/renter/README.md

   - fill out subsystem explanation

 **Inbound Complexities**
- - The linkfile subsystem makes three calls to `callUploadStreamFromReader()` in [linkfile.go](./linkfile.go)
+ - The skyfile subsystem makes three calls to `callUploadStreamFromReader()` in [linkfile.go](./linkfile.go)
  - The snapshot subsystem makes a call to `callUploadStreamFromReader()`